cqmu-lq/LongitudinalProf-MSMS-Method/README.md

 This repository contains the dataset and code for the paper titled "Longitudinal Profiling of MS/MS Fragments for Metabolite Identification".
 The project focuses on developing and validating methods for accurate metabolite identification using longitudinal profiling of MS/MS fragments.

-## Data Availability
+## Code Availability
-The data used in this study, together with the software code, have been made accessible in this repository to ensure transparency and reproducibility of the findings.
+The code used in this study have been made accessible in this repository to ensure transparency and reproducibility of the findings.
 The following files are included:

-1. **src/data**: The dataset used for training and external validation sets.
-Each row represents a metabolite with its associated MS/MS fragments and other relevant features.
-2. **src/code**: The Python code for implementing the longitudinal profiling method and performing the identification.
+1. **src/code**: The Python code for implementing the longitudinal profiling method and performing the identification.

 ## Usage
 To utilize the LongProf-MSMS-Method and replicate the research results, please follow these steps: